Directions for Completing an STM Portfolio

 The cover sheet is a one to three-page document that would provide:

 - a listing of the stated knowledge, skill, and attitude objectives in his area of study for the STM; and

 - a brief overview of what he would consider the main growth he experienced from his studies related to those knowledge, skill, and attitude objectives.

 There are two kinds of artifacts.

 - Artifacts can be projects that were the main required tasks a pastor completed in particular courses he took as part of his STM.
-Such projects could be essays written or ministry resources produced (a sermon or sermons written, a Bible study produced, etc.).
-Each such artifact a pastor includes in his portfolio would be introduced by one to two pages which set the context for that artifact including what course the project was developed for and how that project gives evidence of growth toward the particular knowledge, skill, and attitude objectives for the STM area in which he was studying.
+Such projects could be essays written or ministry resources produced (e.g., a sermon or sermons written, a Bible study produced).
+Each such artifact a pastor includes in his portfolio would be introduced by one to two pages that set the context for the artifact including what course the project was developed for and how that project gives evidence of growth toward the particular knowledge, skill, and attitude objectives for the STM area in which he was studying.

 - Artifacts can also be documents or ministry resources produced by the pastor during the years of his STM study that may not be directly connected to any one particular STM course assignment, but that still demonstrate growth in relation to the knowledge, skill, and attitude objectives for the STM area in which he was studying.
 These artifacts should also be introduced by one to two pages of introduction that also set the context for this ministry artifact as well as describing how this more independently produced artifact gives evidence of growth toward the particular knowledge, skill, and attitude objectives for the STM area in which he is studying.

 There is no set number of artifacts a pastor would need to include in his portfolio.
 The key is to include a sufficient number of artifacts to demonstrate growth broadly across the knowledge, skill, and attitude objectives in his chosen area of study.